Gary Gygax Tribute Campaign

 The 3 starting player characters (PCs) live in a town called Waterkeg, which is located in a temperate grassland at the mouth of a river that empties into a great lake, some 35 miles across, called Lake Rune.
 They are generally human or perhaps half-orc (or perhaps even another race from beyond the known mapped lands, who people in town mistake is a hapless, deformed human).
 D&D started with only human characters available, and the players started with an all human group for a change: Night Shadow the thief; Mardak Chorster the cleric of the All-Seeing Eye; and Freddy the fighter.
 The PCs have all recently completed exhaustive training in their respective fields, becoming 1st level – an uncommon feat in this part of the world, and are considered powerful by the local populace as such, although untested.
 The PCs have known each other in passing through a common human friend in town named Dox the Charitable.
 Dox was once considered a notable fighter and adventurer, as the PCs hope to one day be.

 The world is generally like our own, but there are significant differences too.
 First, the night is dark indeed.
-There is no moon to light the sky and few stars light the sky.
+There is no moon and only a few stars light the sky.
 Compared to ours, this world is a world in decline.
-Fewer wildlife are known to the PCs.
+Wildlife is less diverse.
 The only common domesticated animals in the immediate region (north of the Great Ridge) are horses, dogs, and goats.
 Common farm animals such as cattle, pigs and chickens are unknown in the immediate region of the world.
 Similarly, agriculture consists of mostly barley, cabbage, carrots, and onions in the region, and other cultivated plants and herbs are pretty rare.

 Most unusual, the PCs have never seen or heard a bird in their lives, although they have seen some pictures of some one-eyed phoenix-type creature in churches.
 The only things that fly are insects, bats, and legendary dragons.
 Humans commonly worship the “All-Seeing Eye” or the “Eternal Eye”.
 The phoenix is associated with the god, and sometimes considered an aspect of the god itself.
 The All-Seeing Eye is a lawful god, and worshipers can be of any of any alignment, but the most reverent worshipers are either lawful good or neutral good.
 Other gods exist, but are rarely worshipped.
 Among those known to you are Crypt, a jackel-headed god of evil, and Luk, a dwarf-like god of luck and chaos, who looks similar to the Egyptian god, Bes.
 St. Cuthbert and Iuz are also in the pantheon.